MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-retirement.md

 :::image type="content" source="media/delve-retirement-legacy-edit-experience-in-sharepoint.png" alt-text="Screenshot showing how to access the legacy edit experience in SharePoint.":::

-The link to the legacy SharePoint edit-profile experience
+The link to the legacy SharePoint edit-profile experience.

 :::image type="content" source="media/delve-retirement-edit-profile-in-sharepoint.png" alt-text="Screenshot showing the Edit Details dialog box in SharePoint.":::

-The SharePoint Edit Details dialog box
+The SharePoint Edit Details dialog box.

 ## What will the new edit experience in profile cards look like?